 Once ideal movement has been reached, you can enjoy your beautiful new smile – but that doesn’t mean the work is over yet.
 In order to ensure your teeth remain in their new locations you’ll need to wear a retainer.
 As discussed, the periodontal ligament will need to rebuild the bone and stabilize to hold the teeth in their new spots.
 If you forget to wear your retainer, especially in the days and weeks immediately after finishing treatment, you may see your teeth start to drift a bit.

-“Clear aligners are a great option for a lot of patients, but they aren’t always the most ideal treatment option,” says Dr. Stosich.
-“The best way to determine which treatment is right for you is through a consultation with a board-certified orthodontist who uses scientifically backed treatment methods.”
+“Clear aligners are a great option for a lot of patients, but they aren’t always the most ideal treatment option,” says Dr. Spector.
+“The best way to determine which treatment is right for you is through a consultation with a highly experienced orthodontist who uses scientifically backed treatment methods.”